-Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183 PHONE: 770-720-5526
+Office of Admissions Reinhardt University 7300 Reinhardt Circle Waleska, GA 30183 PHONE: 770-720-5526 e-mail: admissions@reinhardt.edu

 - The Master of Science in Sport Administration and Leadership (MS-SAL) has cohort start dates in the Fall and Spring Semesters. - The Graduate Admission Application form-complete and submit the Online Application for Admission. - Submit official transcripts from all institutions attended; proof of a baccalaureate degree from a regionally accredited institution should be on one transcript, with an overall minimum GPA of 2.75.